 The Painting Process

-Rust-oleum “Lagoon” spray paint provides the foundation color.
-On its own, it’s too bright and doesn’t have quite enough green to match the Indy’s teal, but it serves as an excellent starting point.
+On its own, Lagoon is too bright and doesn’t have quite enough green to match the Indy’s teal, but it serves as an excellent starting point.
+The magic happens in the layering.

 The “Puff” Technique